CASFRI/CASFRI/README.md

 │ ├─.../

 # Translation
 Translation of loaded source tables into target tables formatted to the CASFRI specification is done using the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
-The translation engine uses a translation table that describes rules to validate each loaded source table and translate each row into the target table.
+The translation framework uses a translation table that describes rules to validate each loaded source table and translate each row into the target table.
 Validation and translation rules are defined using a set of helper functions that both validate the source attributes and translate into the target attributes.
 For example, a function named isBetween() validates that the source data is within the expected range of values, and a function named mapText() maps a set of source values to a set of target values.
 A list of all helper functions is available in the PostgreSQL Table Translation Framework [readMe](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
-After the translation engine has run on all loaded source tables, the result is a complete set of target tables, each with matching attributes as defined by the CASFRI standard.
+After the framework has processed all loaded source tables, the result is a complete set of target tables, each with matching attributes as defined by the CASFRI standard.

 ### Translation Tables
 A detailed description of translation table properties is included in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
 In short, each translation table lists a set of attribute names, their type in the target table, a set of validation helper functions which any input value has to pass, and a set of translation helper functions to convert the input value to the CASFRI value.
 A set of generic helper functions are included with the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework), these perform standardized validations and translations that are used in many different translation tables.
 The CASFRI project also has its own more specific [helper functions](https://github.com/edwardsmarc/CASFRI/tree/master/helperfunctions) that apply more complex translations specific to individual inventories.